kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/revising-for-higher-order-concerns.md

 ## Revising for Your Audience

+As you are revising to ensure that your writing ahcieves it's purpose, you might realize you need to make some changes in order to better tailor your writing to your audience.

-> 📖 Read the following chapter on [adapting to your audience](https://openoregon.pressbooks.pub/technicalwriting/chapter/2-3-adapting-your-writing-to-meet-your-audiences-needs/)
+> 📖 Read the following chapter on [how to revise for your audience](https://openoregon.pressbooks.pub/technicalwriting/chapter/2-3-adapting-your-writing-to-meet-your-audiences-needs/)

 The key points from the chapter are: